 There are a number of different ways to contact staff.
-You can: - make an appointment to see the class teacher by speaking to them before school - talking to them after school when you are collecting your child - attend parents evening to discuss your child’s progress. - attend SEN review meetings to discuss your child’s progress. - contact the office to make an appointment to meet our SENDCo, Mrs Rumsey, or your class teacher.
+You can: - make an appointment to see the class teacher by speaking to them before school - talking to them after school when you are collecting your child - attend parents evening to discuss your child’s progress. - attend SEN review meetings to discuss your child’s progress. - contact the office to make an appointment to meet our SENDCo, Mrs Marshall, or your class teacher.

 We welcome parents and carers in school.
 If you would like to help, please let us know.
 Helping in school allows you to understand what your child is learning and how you can encourage your child to learn.
 It also extends a helping hand to a busy teacher.
 You could also join the PTA- they are a very friendly group of parents who organise all of the fund raising activities for our school.
 We always need help in our school library!
-Please see Mrs Gorton if you can give any time to our favourite room in the school.
+Please see Mrs Stagg if you can give any time to our favourite room in the school.

 Unfortunately, sometimes children do have accidents or become unwell whilst they are at school and we need to call you.
 It can add to your child’s distress if we are unable to contact you.
 Please ensure that we have up to date contact telephone numbers for you and tell us straight away if these change.

 Please telephone the school before 9:00am if your child is going to be late for any reason such as a dental or doctors appointment.
 If your child is late for school you must report to the school office.

 Children may only miss school for a good reason.
 It is reasonable for your child to be absent because of

 * dental or medical appointments